jessepav/lacygoill-wiki-backup/vim/mapping.md

 ###### Wait.
 How does a mapping triggered by `<M-d>` still work if I never write the latter explicitly?

-You don't need the  key notation `<M-d>` to make Vim execute  sth when you press `M-d` in the terminal.
+You don't need the  Vim key code `<M-d>` to make Vim execute  sth when you press `M-d` in the terminal.

 Consider the previous code: